AlbertoV5/MidiToBom/README.md

 ## HOW TO USE

-1. Create a BOM file with the BoomBox Editor (make sure to make a back up if you are using an old map)
+1. Create a BOM file with the BoomBox Editor (make sure to make a back up if you are using an older map)

 ![Step1](gifs/midi01.gif)